 Use DataFrame API

 We know that RDD is a fault-tolerant collection of elements that can be processed in parallel.
-But RDDs actually kind of black box of data — we know that it holds some data but we do not know the type of the data or any other properties of the data.
-Hence it's data cannot be optimized as well as the operations on it.
+But RDDs actually a kind of black box of data — we know that they hold some data but we do not know the type of the data or any other properties of the data.
+Hence its data cannot be optimized as well as the operations on it.

 Using DataFrame API you get: